meltingscales/rivers-of-iron-mc/README.md

     Example: `git merge master` to update `release` with all the commits from `master`.

-3. Update the `VERSION` file to the new release version.
-4. Update the `RELEASE-NOTES.md` file.
+3. Update the `RELEASE-NOTES.md` file.
 This is a log of all release notes.
-5. Make a commit for the `VERSION` file, `RELEASE-NOTES.md` file, and all other files you wish to be released.
+4. Make a commit for the `RELEASE-NOTES.md` file, and all other files you wish to be released.
-6. Run `git tag -a vXXX -m "Releasing version XXX"`, `XXX` being the new release version.
+5. Run `git tag -a vXXX -m "Releasing version XXX"`, `XXX` being the new release version.
-7.  `git push origin release --tags`.
+6.  `git push origin release --tags`.
 Travis should make a .zip and upload it to Github.

 ### Comparing releases (tags)